Panavia Tornado: Royal Air Force

 After the war's opening phase, the GR1s switched to medium-level strike missions; typical targets included munition depots and oil refineries.
 Only the reconnaissance Tornado GR1As continued flying the low-altitude high-speed profile, emerging unscathed despite the inherent danger in conducting pre-attack reconnaissance.
 After the conflict, Britain maintained a military presence in the Gulf.
 Around six GR1s were based at Ali Al Salem airbase in Kuwait, contributing the southern no-fly zone as part of Operation Southern Watch.
 Six additional GR1s participated in Operation Provide Comfort over Northern Iraq.

 The upgraded Tornado GR4 made its operational debut in Operation Southern Watch; patrolling Iraq's southern airspace from bases in Kuwait.
 Both Tornado GR1s and GR4s based at Ali Al Salem, Kuwait, took part in coalition strikes at Iraq's military infrastructure during Operation Desert Fox in 1998.
 In December 1998, an Iraqi anti-aircraft battery fired six to eight missiles at a patrolling Tornado.
 The battery was later attacked in retaliation, and no aircraft were lost during the incident.
 It was reported that during Desert Fox RAF Tornados had successfully destroyed 75% of their targets, and out of the 36 missions planned, 28 had been successfully completed.

 The GR1 participated in the Kosovo War in 1999.
 Tornados initially operated from RAF Brüggen, Germany and later from Solenzara Air Base, Corsica.
 Experiences from Kosovo led to the RAF procuring AGM-65 Maverick missiles and Enhanced Paveway smart bombs for the Tornado.
 Following the Kosovo War, the GR1 was phased out as aircraft were upgraded to GR4 standard; the final upgrade was returned to the RAF on 10 June 2003.

 The GR4 was used in Operation Telic, Britain's contribution to the 2003 invasion of Iraq.
 RAF Tornados flew alongside American aircraft in the opening phase of the war, striking Iraqi targets.
 Aiming to minimise civilian casualties, Tornados deployed the Storm Shadow cruise missile for the first time.
 Whilst 25% of the UK's air-launched weapons in Kosovo were precision-guided, four years later in Iraq this ratio increased to 85%.

 On 23 March 2003, a Tornado GR4 was shot down over Iraq by friendly fire from a US Patriot missile battery, killing both crew members."RAF Tornado Downed by US Missile."
 BBC News, 23 March 2003.
 In July 2003, a US board of inquiry exonerated the battery's operators, observing the Tornado's "lack of functioning IFF (Identification Friend or Foe)" as a factor in the incident.
-Problems with Patriot were also suggested as a factor, multiple incidents of mis-identification of friendly aircraft have occurred, including the fatal shootdown of a US Navy F/A-18 a few weeks after the Tornado's loss.Leung, Rebecca.
-"The Patriot Flawed."
-CBS News, 5 December 2007.
+Problems with Patriot were also suggested as a factor, multiple incidents of mis-identification of friendly aircraft have occurred, including the fatal shootdown of a US Navy F/A-18 a few weeks after the Tornado's loss.Cordesman 2003, pp. 339–340.
 Britain withdrew the last of its Tornados from Iraq in June 2009.